mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 During the Interstellar Wars, the Terrans invaded and renamed many worlds, left some names intact and corrupted others with Galanglic influences.
-To some extent, the names of the Core’s worlds tell the tale.
+To some extent, the names of the Core's worlds tell the tale.
 The Terrans burst into the First Imperium in leaps and bounds, annexing and conquering high-